Lisa Falls, early August in a dry summer.

 These slabs are particularly well-suited to beginner climbers or those just looking for a casual jaunt up the rock while being surrounded by the beauty of trees and a nearby waterfall.
 The routes here are among the easiest on the difficulty scale.
 Beginner climbers are cautioned to pay close attention to the protection rating for individual routes, as a few are runout.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lisa Falls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lisa Falls:

 Top It Off 5.10b 6a+ 19 VII- 19 E2 5b Utah